-Student or Staff Display Symptoms of Illness, Including COVID-19
+Isolation: Student or Staff Displaying COVID-19 Symptoms

-- Should a student display symptoms, the school nurse will provide a clinical assessment to determine if a student needs to be sent home. - The student will wear a mask until the parent arrives. - Students who are ill will be separated from their peers and should be picked up within 30 minutes and no later than one hour from the time the school contacts the parent/guardian. - District communication will be provided to the parents of students who came in contact with a COVID-19 positive student or staff member. - Staff members displaying COVID-19 symptoms will follow district protocols, including isolation from students and other staff members. - CISD will follow District and State policies and procedures for applying sick leave and FMLA requirements should a staff member become ill.
+- Should a student display COVID-19 symptoms, the school nurse will provide a clinical assessment to determine if a student needs to be sent home. - Students who are ill will be separated from their peers and should be picked up within 30 minutes and no later than one hour from the time the school contacts the parent/guardian. - Other students will be removed from the classroom and taken to an alternate location on campus (e.g., go on a walk outside, move to a different classroom, etc.) so that the classroom can be disinfected. - District communication will be provided to the parents of students who came in contact with a COVID-19 positive student or staff member. - Staff members displaying COVID-19 symptoms will following district protocols including isolation from students and other staff members. - Students or staff who have tested positive for COVID-19 will be required to submit a letter of good health from a physician's office prior to returning to school. - CISD will follow District and State policies and procedures for applying sick leave and FMLA requirements should a staff member become ill.